 Students will complete all exams through web-based content.
 All exams will be timed.
 If you feel you have inadequate time to complete the exam please contact me and arrangements will be made to complete the exam at the campus testing center.

 In the event of losing internet connectivity while completing an exam, you must complete and submit an LMS Interrupted Test form located in the blue column on the left side of your course homepage.
 This will notify the Texarkana College Information Technology department of the issue.
 In addition, you must immediately notify me of the incident.
 Repeated requests to reopen exams due to losing connectivity will result in a requirement to take exams in the campus testing center.

-Students are required to submit an essay including an introduction, body and closing paragraphs in response to the Films on Demand video "A More Perfect Union (Constitution USA with Peter Sagal)".
-The essay must be a minimum of one full page in length.
+Students are required to submit an essay including an introduction, body and conclusion in response to the Films on Demand video "Eyewitness: What Actually Happened?" the first week of the Semester.
 The video can be accessed from the link on the course home page.
 However, if you are unable to open the link it can be accessed from Films on Demand at http://digital.films.com using the USER ID: texarkana and PASSWORD: texas, and searching for the video title.
-The essay will be due on Monday of the following week it is listed in the Syllabus.
-Please refer to Syllabus for date of assignment.
+The essay should be approximately 500 words long and must be posted by Sunday at midnight.

 Students are required to complete a typed Informative Essay about a substantial contemporary criminal justice issue that will be submitted as an assignment through the course homepage.
 The essay must be in MLA or APA format and be a minimum of four complete to six double spaced pages long (excluding title page and works cited page) and consist of at least five or six paragraphs including an introduction, body and closing paragraphs, with a works cited page attached.
 The essay must contain information from a minimum of three cited sources including but not limited to peer-reviewed articles, books and websites.
 At least one source must be a peer-reviewed article.
 Do not use Wikipedia as a source.
 The essay will be graded on content and a demonstration of investigative effort in developing and expressing the factual information on the issue.
 Do not merely write a paper about your opinion on a subject or individual.
-The topic, brief abstract and minimum of three (3) sources for the assignment must be approved by Friday, June 7, 2024, for a grade.
-The assignment must be submitted through the course homepage for grading no later than Friday, June 21, 2024.
+The topic, brief abstract and minimum of three (3) sources for the assignment must be approved by Friday, June 13, 2025, for a grade.
+The assignment must be submitted through the course homepage for grading no later than Friday, June 27, 2025.
 The assignment is open from the first day of class and there will be no exceptions made for late submissions.
 You are encouraged to obtain assistance for this assignment from Texarkana College Library staff and me and turn it in before the due date.
 A timely submission is considered a requirement for the assignment.
 Additional guidance for the assignment can be obtained from the Research Essay with Rubric instructions on the course homepage.

 Students are required to submit five (5) brief responses to a Contemporary Criminal Justice issue during this semester.
 The response must be from an article less than two weeks old and must state the issue being reported and the response of the student to the subject.
 Sources to consider using are newsprint, professional journals, television and/or radio news programs and internet news sites.
 A copy of the article must be submitted through attachment with the response or the article or news program must be cited.
-As a bonus students may submit up to six (6) more responses, however under no circumstances will more than three (3) response be accepted per week.
+As a bonus students may submit up to six (6) more responses, however under no circumstances will more than three (3) responses be accepted per week.